AquaDraco/UnityStationWiki/(WIP)-Development-Standards.md

 ## Hard Limits
 These are hard rules that we will almost always make sure are followed in a PR.

-1. All public classes and methods must be documented using /// comments.
+1. All public classes, structs, properties, and methods must be documented using /// comments.
 Parameters and return values must be documented and must actually be descriptive.
 Class documentation should describe the purpose of the class.
+1. Each script file must have at most one publicly-exported class or struct.
+Do not define multiple public classes / structs in one script file.
 1. All code must be formatted according to the style in the top-level .editorconfig.
 For reference (or in case .editorconfig is not yet updated with these), here's the style conventions:
     1. Indent using tabs.
     1. Line endings must always be checked into git as Unix-style (LF).
 If you are on Windows, ensure that you have configured git to check out windows style but commit unix-style line endings (git config --global core.autocrlf true)